Ben Swann: Current work

+In October 2021, Swann's Isegoria platform launched Sovren Media, a self-described "uncensored, blockchain-based, decentralized news and entertainment platform".

 Views and claims

 Swann has reported on many conspiracy theories and false claims, several of which are aligned with narratives pushed by his former employer, the Russian state-run RT.
 On his personal YouTube channel, Swann posted videos discussing debunked conspiracy theories about the Sandy Hook Elementary School shooting, including a conspiracy theory that shooter did not commit the act alone.
 He also discounted the conclusion that 2012 Aurora, Colorado shooting was conducted by a lone gunman.
 There is no evidence that any additional shooters were present at the shootings.
 The theory of multiple gunmen may have been influenced by early news reports of the events.
 Swann also has questioned whether 7 World Trade Center collapsed the way authorities said it did on September 11, 2001.

 In December 2016, one of Swann's CBS 46 Reality Check segments on the Syrian Civil War titled "If [Syrian President Bashar al] Assad is Committing Genocide in Aleppo, Why Are People Celebrating in the Streets?" went viral on Facebook.
 Ben Collins of The Daily Beast said this "mirrors a narrative within several stories written by Kremlin state media outfit RT in the past several weeks".

-In an appearance in 2015 RT America, Swann said that "any credible evidence does not seem to exist" that Russia shot down Malaysia Airlines Flight 17.
+In an appearance on RT America in 2015, Swann said that "any credible evidence does not seem to exist" that Russia shot down Malaysia Airlines Flight 17.
 The plane's crash was investigated by the Dutch Safety Board (DSB) and the Dutch-led joint investigation team (JIT), who concluded that the airliner was downed by a Buk surface-to-air missile launched from pro-Russian separatist-controlled territory in Ukraine.

 Swann was described by David Gorski as "antivaccine-sympathetic" for reporting on "CDC whistleblower" documents from William Thompson, a doctor working for the Centers for Disease Control – documents that have not shown evidence that the CDC covered-up a connection between the MMR vaccine and autism.

 He later dedicated a Reality Check segment to the debunked Pizzagate conspiracy theory that emerged during the 2016 United States presidential election cycle, contending that Pizzagate may have been true, and called for a police investigation of the allegations.
 Misinformation regarding Pizzagate was spread through social media and websites.
 The story was discredited by a wide array of organizations, including the Metropolitan Police Department of the District of Columbia, fact-checking sites, and reputable news organizations.
-After the Pizzagate segment aired, Swann was briefly suspended from WGCL-TV and he later closed some of his social media accounts, but he left one Facebook account where he continued to post conspiracy-related and anti-government memes.
+After the Pizzagate segment aired, Swann was briefly suspended from WGCL-TV and he later closed some of his social media accounts, but he left one Facebook account open, on which he continued to post conspiracy-related and anti-government memes.